haldunanil/renovate-conflicted-repro/README.md

 This repo is meant to reproduce the `conflicted` issue on Renovatebot noted in this discussion: https://github.com/renovatebot/renovate/discussions/16094

+## Issue

+Note that in https://github.com/haldunanil/renovate-conflicted-repro/blob/main/renovate.json, there is a key for `rebaseWhen` that is set to `conflicted`.
+However, if you go to the [issue that was created](https://github.com/haldunanil/renovate-conflicted-repro/pull/4), you'll note that it says:

+> ♻ Rebasing: Whenever PR is behind base branch, or you tick the rebase/retry checkbox.

+which is not the behavior expected when `rebaseWhen="conflicted"`.

+### Expected behavior

+When `rebaseWhen` is set to `conflicted` using a self-hosted Renovate, the PRs created should only be rebased when there's a merge conflict.

+### Actual behavior

+When `rebaseWhen` is set to `conflicted` using a self-hosted Renovate, the PRs created are rebased whenever they fall behind the base branch.

+## Reproducing on self-hosted

 For this repo to work, you will need `node` and `docker` installed in your system.
 To get started, fork this repo.
 Afterward, run:

 ```sh